Code of Conduct Examples From 4 Fortune 500 Companies

-Hershey provides an excellent business code of conduct that is very similar to Dell’s in that it also uses the question and answer feature to help employees navigate potentially unethical situations.
-There are also questions and answers on almost every page, which helps to clarify the points being made.
+Hershey provides an excellent business code of conduct that uses a question and answer feature to help employees navigate potentially unethical situations.
+The Q&A on almost every page helps to clarify the points being made.

 3. Pepsico’s Code of Conduct